yaaooo/native/README.md

 Vue form generator that consumes JSON schema.

-> Please note that this is a fork of [@formschema/native](https://github.com/formschema/native), which was originally authored by [@demsking](https://github.com/demsking).
-This fork aims to close out some gaps on the original package and make the generated form behave more intuitively (e.g. ensuring nested children do not reset parent fields).
+> Please note that this is a fork of [@formschema/native](https://github.com/formschema/native) authored by [@demsking](https://github.com/demsking).
+This fork aims to close out some gaps on the original package and make the generated form behave more intuitively (e.g. ensuring that parent fields are not reset when child fields are added).

 ## Table of Contents